 Whether you can use company resources(secretary) for personal travel is corporate policy.
 I have been rebuffed once working for a certain employer, that was contacting the on-site corporate travel agent directly.
 On the other hand, some company encourages you to use the travel service even for personal travel.

-however, to get, you often only have to “ask for” it when making the reservation, usually by phone, unless it’s a really special low, long term rate.
+however, to get corporate rates, you often only have to "ask for" it when making the reservation, usually by phone, unless it's a really special low, long term rate.

 I have never been asked to provide ID during check-in/out to validate eligibility.
 Not to mention "ID" means your business card.